thenativeweb/tourism/README.md

     $ grunt

-The `default` task will run the static code analysis, validate whitespace, execute unit tests and check for outdated and vulnerable packages.
+The `default` task will run the static code analysis, validate whitespace, execute unit tests and check for outdated packages.

 ### Running the default task partially